U.S. SEC proposes rules that could limit shareholder voices

 “Whatever problems plague corporate America today, too much accountability is simply not one of them,” he said.

-The guidance addressed some of the grievances U.S. corporations have long had about proxy advisers, such as mistakes in reports advisers issue on specific companies and conflicts of interest in their business models.

-ISS last week sued the SEC over its guidance amid worries by investors that it may diminish voting rights and constrain shareholders’ ability to hold corporations accountable.

-Reporting by Katanga Johnson in Washington and Jessica DiNapoli in New York; Editing by Bernadette Baum and Dan Grebler
+Reporting by Katanga Johnson in Washington and Jessica DiNapoli in New York; Editing by Bernadette Baum, Dan Grebler and Sonya Hepinstall